-- Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be changed until click Apply to confirm.
+- Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be changed until click "Apply" to confirm.

 - Cancel-at-well - if you applied incorrect operations, it doesn't matter, you can cancel the ongoing operations without causing damage.

-- 1-Second Rollback - if anything goes wrong while resizing partition, it automatically reverts server to original status in a flash.
-If it happens, your server could back online rapidly without modification.
+- 1-Second Rollback - if any error is detected while resizing partition, it automatically reverts server to original status in a flash.
+If it happens, your server could back online immediately without damage.

 - Click Apply on top left to execute.
 (Any operations before this step only work in virtual mode.)

-- If you want to increase disk space of a virtual partition in RAID arrays, there's no difference.
-Do NOT break array or do any operations to controller, simply follow steps above.
+- If you want to increase RAID partition size in Server 2016/2019/2022, there's no difference.
+Note: do not break array or do any operations to RAID controller

-- If there's no available free space in a disk, you can copy to a larger one and increase size of partition(s) with additional space.
+- If there's no available free space on the same disk, you can copy disk to a larger one and increase partition size with extra disk space.

 Besides shrinking, extending and moving partitions, NIUBI Partition Editor helps merge, convert, defrag, hide, wipe partition, set read-only attribute, scan bad sectors and much more.